saliWd/distance/ProjectNotes.md

 1. visio drawing, documentation
 1. think about iBeacon instead of ble advertising?
 Or eddystone?
 Check what's supported by nRF
    * there is the ble_peripheral\ble_app_eddystone on SDK16
-   * ¿don't think this is ibeacon: ble_peripheral\ble_app_beacon? does not seem to work
+   * could be adapted to ibeacon: ble_peripheral\ble_app_beacon
-   * nRF beacon app
+   * ¿nRF beacon app: does not find my beacon?
 1. prep pool trial: waterproof setup
    * as a first trial, could just pack everything into my swimming bag
 1. trial in pool, acquire some rssi data